 Rescue/Re-Home Alert Emails from TSCA Rescue

-To get on the waiting list, send an email to the Rescue Coordinator.
-Please include your full name, location and contact information.
-The Coordinator will send you a welcome email and add you to the prospective adopter database.
+- Send an email to TSCA Rescue at email@example.com.
+Please include your full name, location (city/state) and contact information.
+The Coordinator will send you a welcome email and add you to the list.

 Tibbies from Other Rescue Organizations

 Tibbies or Tibbie-like dogs sometimes show up in the care of public shelters or other nonprofit rescue organizations.
 Many of the dogs closely resemble Tibbies, but they may actually be mixes of other breeds, such as Pekingese-Pomeranian.
 TSCA Rescue’s policy is to help other organizations reach people who follow us and are eager to adopt a Tibbie or Tibbie-like dog.
 The Coordinator posts information about the dog and the organization on the TSCA Rescue & Health Trust Facebook page.
 If you’re on Facebook, please “like” and follow our page to make sure you see these posts.